-Bestowing the qualifier high end on the kitchen cabinets is dangerous.
-One homeowners high-end is another homeowner's low-end.
+Bestowing the qualifier "high end" to kitchen cabinets is dangerous.
+One homeowner's high-end is another homeowner's low-end.

 And all too often, high style is mistaken for quality—leaving materials and workmanship ignored.
 Let's look at a few accepted hallmarks of high-end kitchen cabinets and where you can buy such cabinets.

 You can define high-end cabinets as a combination of three factors: Quality materials, quality workmanship, and unique styling.

 Does "sleek and Euro" mean high end?
 Not always.
 Example: IKEA kitchen cabinets have achieved a gloss of "high end" over the years, mainly through aggressive marketing.
 While its style mimics high-end European cabinetry, its construction is decidedly basic: lots of MDF (medium-density fibreboard), thermofoil, cheap fixtures, and balky hinges and slides.

 Kitchen cabinets are just a bunch of boxes affixed to your walls and resting on the floor.
 So it's no accident that industry parlance for this part of the construction is "the box."
 The box should not be MDF or any other type of pressboard.
 Despite industry claims to the contrary, it is unlikely that you can build a quality kitchen cabinet box out of MDF.